tossaro/go-api-core/README.md

 core.NewHttp(core.Options{
     EnvPath:        "./.env",
     AuthType:       gin.AuthTypeJwt,
-    // if AuthTypeJwt is AuthTypeJwt
+    // if AuthTypeJwt is AuthTypeJwt you need to generate rsa key
     PrivateKeyPath: &privateKeyPath,
     PublicKeyPath:  &publicKeyPath,
     // if AuthType type is AuthTypeGrpc